 Local Anchors in Redmond

-These are the official place anchors that best explain how the city actually breaks down on the ground.
+These are the official-city reference points that best explain how the place actually breaks down on the ground.

 - Downtown Park and the Redmond Central Connector anchor the most urban version of the Redmond search.